 The Strad December 2001

-At the Quarteto Casals’s coffee concert in the Wigmore Hall on 9 September, I was disturbed to see second violinist Abel Tomas come on stage first, I was ever more worried w/hen I saw that he was going to lead in the first item.
-When he actually started playing I was appalled, I heard what amounted to an insult to the music, Mozart’s ‘Dissonance’ Quartet.
-Tomás, an excellent second violinist, has neither the tone, nor the flexibility, nor the personality to lead what, up to now, has been one of the most promising quartet ensembles in the world.
-This silly idea, which came to the Casals players during the summer, is all the more inexplicable when in Vera Martinez Mehner they have such a superb leader, Sure enough, when she led in Brahms’s C minor Quartet order was restored and a lovely performance ensued.
+At the Cuarteto Casals’s coffee concert in the Wigmore Hall on 9 September, I was disturbed to see second violinist Abel Tomas come on stage first, I was ever more worried v/hen saw that he was going to lead in the first tern.
+When he actually started playing I was appalled, I heard what amounted to an insult to the music, Mozart’s ‘Dissonance’ Quartet, Tomás, an excellent second violinist, has neither the tone, nor the flexibility, nor the personality to lead what, up to now, has been one of the most promising quartet ensembles in the world.
+This silly idea, which came to the Casals players during the summer, is all the more inexplicable when n Vera Martinez Mehner they have such a superb leader, Sure enough, when she led in Brahms’s C minor Quartet order was restored and a lovely performance ensued.

 To suggest that anyone can lead a quartet is as crass as to say that anyone can play second violin.
 Why stop there?
 Why not have the violinist and the cellist swapping places too?
 Let such ‘democracy’ be kept for domestic run-throughs or the rehearsal studio.